mmatschiner/tutorials/analysis_of_introgression_with_snp_data/README.md

 </details>

-Now we repeat the same tree-raconstruction procedure for the simulation with gene-flow, starting with file format conversion:
+Now we repeat the same tree-reconstruction procedure for the simulation with gene-flow, starting with file format conversion:

 ```bash
 # unzip the VCF and process it with AWK to replace each ancestral allele (fourth column) with an A and each derived allele (fifth column) with a T